-The City of Hudson is committed to providing a safe and healthy work environment that is free of illegal drugs and alcohol use.
+The City of Hudson is committed to providing a safe and healthy work environment that is free of Illegal Drugs and alcohol use.
+For purposes of this section, "Illegal Drugs" shall mean any substance that is illegal pursuant to State or Federal law.

-- (1) Employees are required to report to work free of illegal substances or alcohol in order to perform their jobs in a safe and satisfactory manner.
+- (1) The City has a drug-free policy for employees who are under the influence of illegal drugs or alcohol while at work.
+Employees are required to report to work free of illegal substances or alcohol in order to perform their jobs in a safe and satisfactory manner.
 While on City premises and while conducting business related activities off City premises, no employee may use, possess, illegally distribute, illegally sell, or be under the influence of alcohol or illegal drugs.
-The legal use of prescription drugs is permitted on the job only if it does not adversely affect an employee's ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace. - (2) Violations of this policy will lead to disciplinary action, up to and including immediate termination of employment, and/or required participation in a substance abuse rehabilitation or treatment program.
+The legal use of prescription drugs is permitted on the job only if it does not adversely affect an employee's ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace.
+Employees must consult with their doctors about the medication's effect on their fitness for duty and ability to work safely. - (2) Violations of this policy will lead to disciplinary action, up to and including immediate termination of employment, and/or required participation in a substance abuse rehabilitation or treatment program.
 Employees who feel they have a drug or alcohol abuse problem should talk to their supervisor or any member of management for assistance in addressing the problem before a violation occurs. - (3) An employee must notify the City of a criminal conviction for drug or alcohol related activity.
-The report must be made within five (5) days of the conviction. - (4) City management may require drug testing of applicants (new and current City employees) for appointment to certain critical or safety-sensitive positions as well as alcohol and/or drug testing under conditions involving on-the-job accidents and/or unusual employee behavior causing reasonable suspicion of alcohol and/or substance abuse. - (5) Operators of City owned vehicles requiring an Ohio commercial driver's license are subject to random-controlled substance and alcohol testing and all other related regulations as required by the Federal Department of Transportation/Code of Federal Regulations. - (6) Employees with questions on this policy or issues related to drug or alcohol use in the workplace should raise their concerns with their supervisor, any member of management, or the Human Resources Manager Department in confidence, and without fear of reprisal.
+The report must be made within five (5) days of the conviction. - (4) City management may require drug testing of applicants (new and current City employees) for appointment to certain critical or safetysensitive positions as well as alcohol and/or drug testing under conditions involving on-the-job accidents and/or unusual employee behavior causing reasonable suspicion of alcohol and/or substance abuse. - (5) Operators of City owned vehicles requiring an Ohio commercial driver's license are subject to random-controlled substance and alcohol testing and all other related regulations as required by the Federal Department of Transportation/Code of Federal Regulations. - (6) Employees with questions on this policy or issues related to drug or alcohol use in the workplace should raise their concerns with their supervisor, any member of management, or the Human Resources Department in confidence, and without fear of reprisal.

-S. USE OF CITY EQUIPMENT AND VEHICLE USE POLICY
+S. CITY EQUIPMENT AND VEHICLE USE POLICY

-The City will not tolerate improper, careless, negligent, destructive, unauthorized or unsafe use or operation of City equipment-and vehicles, as well as avoidable traffic and parking violations.
+The City will not tolerate improper, careless, negligent, destructive, unauthorized or unsafe use or operation of City equipment-and vehicles.